-In order to understand natural language searches, SearchIQ collects data on searches and user language preferences.
-More information on what SearchIQ collects is available here.
+In order to understand natural language search, SearchIQ collects data on searches and user-language preferences.
+Find more information about what SearchIQ collects at SearchIQ data collection.

 SearchIQ is a different search experience that understands more natural, speech-like search language than the original ThoughtSpot search.
 For example, you can search for

-What was my top selling product last month?, instead of having to type
+What was my top selling product last month?, instead of typing

 top 1 product by sales last month.
 You can also speak your search using the voice-to-text capability of your operating system.